 - If your baking dish is broiler-safe, you can finish by broiling for 1-2 minutes to brown the cheese.

-- The best way to ensure the chicken is cooked through is to use an instant-read thermometer inserted into the thickest part.
+- The best way to make sure the chicken is cooked through is to use an instant-read thermometer inserted into the thickest part.
 Aim for an internal temperature of 165ºF.

 - The leftovers keep okay in the fridge, in a sealed container, for 3-4 days.
 I prefer not to reheat them so as not to dry the chicken out.
 I slice them and use them to top a salad the next day.
-If you'd like to reheat the leftovers, do it gently, covered, in the microwave at 50% power.
+If you'd like to reheat the leftovers, do so gently in the microwave at 50% power.

 Nutrition per Serving

-I'm so glad you and your boyfriend liked this recipe, Maryjo!
+I'm so glad you and your wife enjoyed this recipe, Steve!